Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

-# Enhanced SCCT Versus Release Notes
+# Enhanced SCCT Versus Patch Notes

-## Enhanced SCCT Versus v3.0 Release Notes

 ### Gameplay
 - Spies no longer faintly appear in EMF vision, often called EMF ghosting, when not using any equipment.